-Adventure of a Digger is an app created by D1ONE.
+Adventure of a Digger is an app developed by D1ONE.
 Adventure of a Digger was first published on .
-The app is available on Steam.
+It is accessible on Steam.

 The player must collect all the gold in a level while avoiding guards who try to catch the player.
 After collecting all the gold, the player must touch the top of the screen to reach the next level.